Experimenting with intakes

 Context

 New users exploring Candid’s educational offerings often struggled to understand which courses were most relevant to their goals.
 The existing experience relied on self-directed browsing, which created friction and drop-off during early exploration.
+It was an excellent opportunity to test a new intake approach, so I put out the call and gathered a small team.

 Problem